William Estep

 Squared Check Pattern

 The Squared Check Pattern from Barbara Walker’s, A Treasury of Knitting Patterns Vol 1, page 19 is a lovely geometric pattern of alternating knits and purls.
+The result is architectural but still has a nice drape, and the pattern looks good on the reverse.
+I knit this with Berroco Vintage Chunky, colorway 6100, Snow Day.

 Read More